renmengye/renmengye.github.io/index.md

 My key research question is: how do we enable human-like, agent-based machine intelligence to continually learn, adapt, and reason in naturalistic environments?
 I am interested in the emergence of intelligence by learning from a point-of-view experience.
-Current research topics in my group are:
+Current research topics in my lab are:

 * Memorization and forgetting in sequentially changing environments